AliAsbai/pmd/Report.md

 https://github.com/pmd/pmd/issues/4290

 **Summary in one or two sentences:**
-Improve the UseStringBufferForStringAppends rule by making it report on variable declaration instead of on each concatenation.
+For every language supported by pmd, there is a set of rules that are checked on the source code that will be analyzed.
+One of these rules related to this issue is the UseStringBufferForStringAppends rule which is mainly based on checking if the java code has a string append without using StringBuilder or StringBuffer.
+If this is found, the rule will report each concatenation.
+The issue relates to modifying and improving the UseStringBufferForStringAppends rule by making it report on variable declaration instead of on each concatenation.

 **Scope (functionality and code affected):**
 UseStringBufferForStringAppendsRule class and test data: UseStringBufferForStringAppends.xml file.